Helium: Helium II

 Liquid helium below its lambda point (called helium II) exhibits very unusual characteristics.
 Due to its high thermal conductivity, when it boils, it does not bubble but rather evaporates directly from its surface.
 Helium-3 also has a superfluid phase, but only at much lower temperatures; as a result, less is known about the properties of the isotope.

-Helium II is a superfluid, a quantum mechanical state (see: macroscopic quantum phenomena) of matter with strange properties.
-For example, when it flows through capillaries as thin as 10−7 to 10−8 m it has no measurable viscosity.
+Helium II is a superfluid, a quantum mechanical state of matter with strange properties.
+For example, when it flows through capillaries as thin as 10 to 100 nm it has no measurable viscosity.
 However, when measurements were done between two moving discs, a viscosity comparable to that of gaseous helium was observed.
-Current theory explains this using the two-fluid model for helium II.
+Existing theory explains this using the two-fluid model for helium II.
 In this model, liquid helium below the lambda point is viewed as containing a proportion of helium atoms in a ground state, which are superfluid and flow with exactly zero viscosity, and a proportion of helium atoms in an excited state, which behave more like an ordinary fluid.

 In the fountain effect, a chamber is constructed which is connected to a reservoir of helium II by a sintered disc through which superfluid helium leaks easily but through which non-superfluid helium cannot pass.
 If the interior of the container is heated, the superfluid helium changes to non-superfluid helium.
 In order to maintain the equilibrium fraction of superfluid helium, superfluid helium leaks through and increases the pressure, causing liquid to fountain out of the container.